bajor/ai-tools-i-use-presentation/slides.md

 - Generate dummy data:
 <give this prompt, note that ``` because they oftern use markdown for reply>

+- Generate unit tests - if you don't have QA - could be better than you would write test for your code as it doesn't assume anything, outside perspective

+- Translate from one programming language to another.

 ---

 - In vs-code you can choose model it will use to answer.